kisom/bladerunner/docs/packer.rst

 will also skip caching if the local file exists, though it will print a command to remove the file to force redownloading.

+It currently supports two targets: ``cdev``, for cluster development and management nodes, and ``cnode`` for cluster compute nodes.
+An additional target, ``custom``, can be specified along with a path to the board file.

 Board files
 ------------